YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 from the shell, enter:

 .. parsed-literal::
-   $ mumps -r GDE
+   $ yottadb -r GDE

 GDE displays informational messages like the following, and then the GDE> prompt:

 .. parsed-literal::
-   %GDE-I-LOADGD, loading Global Directory file /prod/mumps.gld
+   %GDE-I-LOADGD, loading Global Directory file /prod/yottadb.gld
    %GDE-I-VERIFY, Verification OK
    GDE>